 Repurpose Jars and Other Containers

-Get creative this Earth Day and repurpose jars and other containers when possible.
+This Earth Day, get creative and repurpose jars and other containers when possible.
 Reuse plastic containers, like yogurt containers, for extra food storage.
 Reusing containers can reduce your need for single-use plastic bags and eliminates additional, harmful plastic landfill waste.
 Save glass jam and sauce jars to store dried goods like rice and lentils.
 Use smaller plastic containers to scoop pet food or starting seeds.

-We also wanted to share a few ways Shutterfly is acting sustainably, this Earth Day, and every other day.
+Here are a few ways Shutterfly is acting sustainably, this Earth Day, and every day.

 - Recycling our paper and cardboard waste.